List of Sunset Beach characters: Carmen Torres

 Carmen Torres was a person who never trusted people.
 She was a fortune teller, a person who believed in God and did the best for her children.
 She premiered in December 1997, when Gabi Martinez, Vanessa Hart and Meg Cummings came to have a little fun and learn what was in their future.
 It was later revealed that Carmen knew Ben Evans and that Ricardo Torres was her son.

-When Ricardo and Gabi became closer again, Carmen didn't trust her, and she constantly tried to convince Ricardo to leave Gabi, mostly because her tarot cards told her so.
+When Ricardo and Gabi became closer again, Carmen did not trust her, and she constantly tried to convince Ricardo to leave Gabi, mostly because her tarot cards told her so.
 Her daughter Maria was presumed dead in 1993, and her other son Antonio is a priest living far away.
 Carmen's life turned around when her son Antonio returned to Sunset Beach and fell in love with Gabi, with whom he slept on the night they thought they would die.
 Carmen knew of the affair and tried to warn Ricardo without breaking his heart.
 Also, her daughter Maria returned from the dead in September 1998.

 Carmen refused not to believe in her tarot cards.
-She realized that Gabi had an affair with someone, but she didn't know who it was with.
+She realized that Gabi had an affair with someone, but she did not know who it was with.
 Gabi and Antonio destroyed the tape, only to learn later that they destroyed the wrong tape.
 Carmen watched it and realized that her own son had an affair with Gabi.
 Ricardo and Gabi decided to get married, and Carmen did her best to blackmail Gabi to leave Ricardo.
-The wedding didn't go through, but Ricardo and Gabi stayed together.
+The wedding did not go through, but Ricardo and Gabi stayed together.
 Carmen always supported her sons and her daughter and always tried to do the best for her family.